Yoga Sūtra Chapter One verse 14

 Moreover, this stage firm when attended to without interruption,

-with care and enthusiasm over a long time.
+with reverence and enthusiasm over a long time.

 Commentaries and ReflectionsT Krishnamacharya: